 In this Beginner's Guide To Using Kodi TV we will look at:

 - How to install on Kodi on Roku?

 - How to use Kodi?

 - Some Tips and Tricks when using Kodi

 What is Kodi?

-In the simplest terms possible, Kodi is an open-source software that allows you to play film, TV shows, movies, view photos and much more on various devices for free.
+In the simplest terms possible, Kodi is open-source software that allows you to play film, TV shows, movies, view photos and much more on various devices for free.
 The software is specifically designed for home entertainment.
 Normally, you will need to install Kodi on supported media player devices and set up some configurations to locate various video and audio sources.

 You also get to access massive content over the internet using a variety of “add-ons” developed by industrious members of the Kodi community.
 This is to say that add-ons do not come with any official version of Kodi.
 Whether you need to access your personal library or any other resource using user-created add-ons, Kodi brings and organizes all these sources in one media for you to access and enjoy.

 Although Kodi was originally designed for Microsoft Xbox and named Xbox Media Center (XBMC), the media player has continually evolved thanks to its innovative community.
 The software is currently owned by XBNC foundation, which is a non-profit organization.